Manually logging experiments

 Step by step guide to logging evaluation results using Python SDK and REST API

 This guide focuses on logging pre-computed evaluation results.
-If you’re looking to run evaluations with Opik computing the metrics, refer to the Evaluate Your LLM guide.
+If you’re looking to run evaluations with Opik computing the metrics, refer to the Evaluate your agent and Evaluate single prompts guides.

 The process involves these key steps: